The Summer Show 2019

 Entering a horticultural show for the first time can be a little daunting, and even if you are an experienced grower you might occasionally like a little advice.
 The Garden Club offers advice with growing and/or showing your produce.
 Among our members are people who can advise on almost any of the nearly 100 classes in divisions A, B and C in the Summer Show.

-Lynda, our membership secretary and super-winner last year will not be entering many classes this year and has kindly offered to participate in this scheme.
+Lynda, our membership secretary and super-winner in 2018 has kindly offered to participate in this scheme.

 Please contact Lynda in the first instance, and she will ensure that you are put in touch with someone who can help you.

 A message for makers of jams, curds, pickles and chutneys